tavisshore/SpaGBOL/README.md

 #### Graph Walk
 Graph networks can be traversed using Breadth-First Search (BFS) or Depth-First Search (DFS).
 BFS explores level by level, visiting all neighbors of a node before moving deeper, using a queue.
 DFS dives into a branch fully before backtracking, often using a stack or recursion.
 BFS is ideal for shortest paths, while DFS suits tasks like cycle detection or exploring all paths.

+DFS relates to a vehicle’s movement by mimicking how a vehicle explores one route fully before backtracking to try alternatives.
+This approach is useful for navigating unmapped areas or exploring all possible routes systematically.
+Our reference set walks from the graph contains an exhaustive sampling of each node.

 </div>